soilspectroscopy/ossl-manual/docs/060-prediction_models.md

 Variable model performance may have happened due to the specific soil types not being well represented or due to the spectra not being well aligned with the OSSL instruments.
 This led us to improve the current outputs to include a flag that indicates if the new samples to be predicted are represented by the calibration set.
 In addition to that, we revised our uncertainty estimation method by switching to conformal predictions, a simple and robust method for delivering uncertainty bands.

-In addition to that, we conducted a systematic analysis of learning algorithms, compression strategies, and preprocessing using the OSSL database and external test sents, and the insights from ring trial experiment - a separate project that was developed to understand the dissimilarity across multiple soil spectroscopy laboratories.
+In addition to that, we conducted a systematic analysis of learning algorithms, compression strategies, and preprocessing using the OSSL database and external test sets, and the insights from ring trial experiment - a separate project that was developed to understand the dissimilarity across multiple soil spectroscopy laboratories.

-We also removed spatial covarites and even not fused spectral regions compared to the first models, in order to make them simpler and generally applicable.
+We also removed spatial covariates and even not fused spectral regions compared to the first models, in order to make them simpler and generally applicable.
 These further combinations require more time to verify the potential performance improvements, although recent literature have been supporting it.

 The following sections describe the steps used to produce the OSSL models, which are used in the OSSL Engine and API, and also public available from Google Cloud Storage.

 It is important to note that the current models are not free of error and may still provide variable results.
 Please, let us know about any inconsistency you might find to help us improve even more the current models.

-For an in-depth inspection of the modeling steps please visit the [ossl-models](https://github.com/soilspectroscopy/ossl-models) GitHub repository.
+For an in-depth inspection of the modeling steps, please visit the [ossl-models](https://github.com/soilspectroscopy/ossl-models) GitHub repository.

 ## Modeling framework